mongodb-js/metrics/docs/stitch.md

       "%%true": true
     }
     ```
-    This rule ensures that the `_id` field can be read and written to (so that updates succeed).
+    This rule ensures that the `_id` field can be read (so that updates succeed) and written to (on first creation of the document).
 Leave the Valid box empty.
 3. Click on _all other fields_, and enable the switch.
 Configure the Read and Write rules for _all other fields_ as below:

     **Read**